 According to the original plans, the URM-2 stage was supposed to be used on both types of the Angara launch vehicles approved for development -- the Angara-1 and the Angara-5.
-Ultimately, the decision was made to develop a custom-built stage for the Angara-1 and use the URM-2 on the Angara-5 only.
+Ultimately, the decision was made to develop a custom-built upper stage for the Angara-1 and use the URM-2 on the Angara-5 only.
 (The Angara-3, if ever built, could also use URM-2.)
-Still, during the first inaugural launch of the new rocket family, the URM-2 stage would fly as the second stage of the first Angara-1 rocket.
+Still, during the first inaugural launch of the new rocket family, the URM-2 stage flew as the second stage of the first Angara-1 rocket.
 It was not intended to reach orbit, but was programmed to fire its RD-0124A engine, testing flight performance of the entire stage.
 As a result, by the time the Angara-5 rocket is ready to fly, the flight-tested URM-2 would be ready to serve as the third stage.

 Known specifications of the URM-2 module:

 A prototype of Angara's upper stage known as the A5A2S article No. A13 is being towed to a test stand at the Remmash facility at the NITs RKP test center in Peresvet for endurance tests in cryogenic environment in the fall of 2012.
 Credit: GKNPTs Khrunichev

 Tanks for the URM-2 booster during production in Omsk.
 Credit: PO Polyot

 Assembly of the URM-2 rocket module for the Angara-5 rocket.
 Its fuel tank can be seen on the background on the left.
 Credit: GKNPTs Khrunichev